For researchers

 Use cases

-One place for the posts you save everywhere.
+One place for posts you plan to reuse.

 Customer language